 There are 2 PGM-bearing horizons, the Main Sulphide Zone (MSZ) and the Lower Sulphide Zone (LSZ).
 Current mining is focussed on the MSZ, with the LSZ being investigated in greater detail.

-Of the 4 PGM mines tracked and monitored in Zimbabwe by Africa Mining IQ, 1 is at grassroots phase, another at bankable and another at the operational phase, 1 is completed but undergoing expansion.
+Of the 10 PGM mines tracked and monitored in Zimbabwe by Africa Mining IQ, 1 is at pre-feasability phase, another 1 at bankable and 2 is executable, 3 are operational, 2 are dormant L/R and 2 are completed.

 With Africa Mining IQ, you get critical project intelligence related to mining business opportunities in Zimbabwe, with key contacts to mine owners, suppliers, project engineers and other mining companies in Zimbabwe guaranteed, enabling you to target specific mining tenders in Zimbabwe to grow your business.

-Our team of dedicated industry researchers monitor over 1 850 mining projects, and deliver project updates straight to your inbox as they happen!
+Our team of dedicated industry researchers monitors over 2 000 mining projects, and deliver project updates straight to your inbox as they happen!

 Contact us today on +27 11 830 2132 to find out how to expand your business within the African mining industry!
 Or fill out the form and we’ll contact you!